-1. Without prejudice to the provisions of the above Article, a <component states> may, during a transitional period of 20 15 years after entry into force of the Foundation Agreement, further restrict the establishment of residence, on a non-discriminatory basis, of Cypriot citizens who do not hold the relevant internal <component state> citizenship status., if the number of such residents has reached a certain percentage of the total population of a municipality or village; the relevant percentage shall be 1% for the first year after entry into force of the Foundation Agreement, and shall rise by 3% for each three year period thereafter.
+- 1. Without prejudice to the provisions of the above Article, <component states> may, during a transitional period of 20 years after entry into force of the Foundation Agreement, further restrict the establishment of residence, on a non-discriminatory basis, of Cypriot citizens who do not hold the relevant internal <component state> citizenship status, if the number of such residents has reached a certain percentage of the total population of a municipality or village; the relevant percentage shall be 1% for the first year after entry into force of the Foundation Agreement, and shall rise by 3% for each three year period thereafter. - 2.
+Within the permissible limit, priority shall be given first to persons to whom properties have been reinstated by order of the Property Board, and their families; second to other persons who were inhabitants of the relevant municipality or village before 1963 or 1974 respectively, and their families; and third to the heirs of either category of persons. - 3.
+There shall be no limitations for establishment of residence by former inhabitants and their descendants in the Tillyria villages of Amadhies/Gunebakan, Limnitis/Yeşilyirmak, Selemani/Suleymaniye, Xerovounos/Kurutepe and Agios Georgios/Madenlikoy, the Maronite villages of Agia Marina/Gűrpinar, Asomatos/Özhan, Karpasha/Karpaşa and Kormakiti/Koruçam, the Mesaoria villages of Pyla and [insert other villages with more than 20% Turkish Cypriots in 1960 should they fall within the area of territorial adjustment] and the Karpas villages of

-- 2. Permissible restrictions include a moratorium on such residence during the first four years after entry into force of the Foundation Agreement.
-Thereafter, there may be restrictions if the number of such residents has reached 8% of the population of a village or municipality between the 5th and 9th years and 18% between the 10th and 15th years. - 3.
-Within the permissible limit, priority shall be given first to persons to whom properties have been reinstated by order of the Property Board, and their families; second to other persons who were inhabitants of the relevant municipality or village before 1963 or 1974 respectively, and their families; and third to the heirs of either category of persons. - 4.
-There shall be no limitations for establishment of residence by former inhabitants and their descendants in the Tillyria villages of Amadhies/Gunebakan, Limnitis/Yeşilyirmak, Selemani/Suleymaniye, Xerovounos/Kurutepe and Agios Georgios/Madenlikoy, the Maronite villages of Agia Marina/Gűrpinar, Asomatos/Özhan, Karpasha/Karpaşa and Kormakiti/Koruçam, the Mesaoria villages of Pyla and [insert other villages with more than 20% Turkish Cypriots in 1960 should they fall within the area of territorial adjustment] and the Karpas villages of Rizokarpaso/Dipkarpaz, Agialousa/Yeni Erenköy, Agia Trias/Sipahi, Melanarga/Adacay.
+Rizokarpaso/Dipkarpaz, Agialousa/Yeni Erenköy, Agia Trias/Sipahi, Melanarga/Adacay.17

-&lt;sup>23 Observation: the list of villages shall be adapted once a map has been agreed.
+17 Observation: the list of villages shall be adapted once a map has been agreed.